kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/aws-marketplace.md

   version: v2026.3.30
 ---

-# Deploying AppsCode Platform: AWS Marketplace
+# Deploying KubeDB Platform: AWS Marketplace

-Welcome to the AppsCode Platform's **AWS Marketplace** deployment!
+Welcome to the KubeDB Platform's **AWS Marketplace** deployment!
 This guide will walk you through the deployment process via the **AWS Marketplace**, ensuring your environment is configured correctly for a seamless installation.

 To install **ACE**, you need to have the permissions to manage **EC2**, **IAM**, **CloudFormation** etc.